What’s Your Business Really Worth?

 Click here for your complimentary copy: TL What’s Your Business Really Worth White Paper

-A Practical Approach to Understanding the Value of Your Agency
+A Practical Approach to Understanding Your Business Value

 Several years ago, we had a client agency that was jointly owned by a husband and wife who were getting a divorce.
 As part of the settlement, it was necessary to ascribe a value to the business.
 So, they each hired a business valuation firm.